Luxury in the Age of Technology – On Line

 In Collaboration with Politecnico di Milano

-The 2021 IPOL conference will be held in collaboration with FiP – Fashion in Process, research laboratory at Design Department – Politecnico di Milano / co-chaired by Associate Professor, Dr Chiara Colombi
+The 2021 IPOL conference was held in collaboration with FiP – Fashion in Process, research laboratory at Design Department – Politecnico di Milano / co-chaired by Associate Professor, Dr Chiara Colombi

 - How is the luxury market changing?

 - How is technology impacting on this change?

 - How can innovation and technology play a strategic role in implementing a circular economic model?

 Luxury and Technology

 This theme addresses technologies which impact on luxury, in terms of adoption, data acquisition, Artificial Intelligence (AI), Augmented Reality (AR), Virtual Reality (VR), and social media.